ericposas/spidermap/README.md

 Current Deployment Method:
 - Develop API on local machine
+- If adding new Content Types, you'll need to do that locally and then update the server application
 - Push commits to github
 - Push updates manually via scp or rsync to ec2 instance